selvester69/survery-demo/backend/architecture_hld.md

 The application is designed as a distributed system composed of five independent microservices.
 This architecture promotes separation of concerns, scalability, and maintainability.

-### Key Components:
+### Key Components

 * **API Gateway:** All client requests (from the frontend application) are routed through a single API Gateway.
 It is responsible for request authentication, routing to the appropriate service, and aggregating responses.
 This provides a unified entry point to the system.

 * **Microservices:** The five core services (`Auth`, `Survey`, `Links`, `Response`, `Analytics`) each manage a specific business domain.
 Each service has its own dedicated database to ensure loose coupling.

 * **Message Bus (Asynchronous Communication):** For decoupling services and handling asynchronous tasks, a message bus (e.g., RabbitMQ, Kafka) is used.
 For example, when a survey is submitted to the `Response Service`, it publishes an event like `ResponseReceived`.
 The `Analytics Service` subscribes to this event to process the data without creating a direct dependency on the `Response Service`.

 ## 2. Architecture Diagram